climate-action-kits/pxt-fwd-edu/gr4-bee-use.md

 ~hint Tell me more!
 - Each time you touch the touch sensor, the number on the micro:bit goes up by 1.
-- We made this happen with a conditional statement in our code. hint~
+- We made this happen with a **conditional statement** in our code. hint~

 ## Use Step 5
-We use conditional statements to help us make decisions all the time in real life/ For example, "If it is raining, then I will open my umbrella."
+We use **conditional statements** to help us make decisions all the time in real life <br> For example, "If it is raining, then I will open my umbrella."
 Can you identify the conditional statement?

 ~hint Tell me more!